WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: Figure: protection hierarchy of modules/types/functions

 All these properties help us keep the code easy to understand as the code size increases.
+These code reuse methods also built the existing hierarchy of encapsulation in Swift.

-These code reuse methods also built the hierarchy of encapsulation in Swift.
 However, what gives them advantages also caps their capabilities.
+Due to the protective mechanisms over the encapsulation hierarchy, there are still programming concepts that cannot be encapsulated -- because some concepts are requiring us to drop this protection.
+Plus, none of these code reuse methods can receive the programmer's source code as input -- they can only receive data or closures.

-Due to the protective mechanisms over the encapsulation hierarchy, there are still programming concepts that cannot be encapsulated.
-Plus, none of these encapsulation methods can receive the programmer's source code as input -- they can only receive data or closures.
+Now, we no longer can expand the types of encapsulate-able programming concepts by merely following the established trends of existing code reuse methods.

 ## What Swift Macros Do Exceptionally Well?